martinkoster/actionfx/actionfx-core/README.md

 @AFXController(viewId = "multilingualView", fxml = "/testfxml/MultilingualView.fxml", resourcesBasename = "i18n.TextResources")
 public class MultilingualViewController {

+	// The locale can be injected into the controller in the following forms, if desired and needed...

+	@Inject
+	private Locale locale:

+	@Inject
+	private ObservableValue<Locale> observableLocale;
 }
 ```
 Using this configuration, it is expected that there are localized properties files in folder `i18n` with names: